 The Minor Pentatonic Scale

 Just as the major pentatonic scale contains 5 notes from the major scale, the minor pentatonic scale contains 5 notes from the minor scale, leaving out the 2nd and 6th notes respectively.
-The minor pentatonic can be heard throughout rock and blues.
+The minor pentatonic can be heard throughout rock and blues and for most guitarists is the most common scale they will use.

 The Blues Scale